 Seek professional help

-If you feel like you’re in over your head, speak to a credit counsellor.
+If you feel like you’re in over your head, speak to an expert in debt management.
 These people are specially trained to understand debt and can help you come up with a solution and create preventive strategies for the future.
 You often won’t be charged a fee to speak to a credit counsellor, but make sure you read the fine print first.
 Some places may try and rope you into a costly payment plan.

 Credit counsellors can also offer tips and suggestions for improving your credit score or building your credit report for the future.